I Am Not a Robot: Music video

 The music video for "I Am Not a Robot" was directed by Rankin & Chris Cottam and was released onto YouTube on 24 June 2009.
-The music video features Diamandis in five scenes: one with her covered in blackface and glitter, one made-up in black, green and pink body paint, one with diamond lips and eyelids, one with the green, pink, and black body paint smeared, and lastly just her as her normal self.
+The music video features Diamandis in five scenes: one with her covered in black oil and glitter, one made-up in black, green and pink body paint, one with diamond lips and eyelids, one with the green, pink, and black body paint smeared, and lastly just her as her normal self.
 Each sequence shows Diamandis in the centre of the screen with either a starry, grey, white or black background whilst singing to the camera.
 Diamandis explained in an interview on Scott Mills's BBC Radio 1 show that the black oil reacted to her skin and it took forty minutes to rub off.
 It also took her eighteen hours to get all of her make-up done for the video.

 An alternative version of the video was shot on Los Angeles' Hollywood Boulevard and released on 14 April 2010.
 The music video starts with an unfocused view of headlights on a road.
 It zooms out to show Diamandis with white painted hair, and a white dress with one feathered sleeve, on the Hollywood Walk of Fame.
 Diamandis walks down the street while singing the song, and blurred-face bystanders around her make way, stare, or go their way.
 Near the end, the camera shows Diamandis's white heels and white paint on her legs.
 At the end, Diamandis laughs, the camera follows her, and reveals the camera crew and the window of a shop.